Skip to main content

 public class ContentFilterAdvisor implements CallAdvisor {

-private static final Logger logger = LoggerFactory.getLogger(ContentFilterAdvisor.class);
+private static final Logger log = LoggerFactory.getLogger(ContentFilterAdvisor.class);

-private static final List<String> BLOCKED_KEYWORDS = List.of(
+private static final Set<String> BLOCKED_TERMS = Set.of(

 );